ZiggyCreatures/FusionCache/docs/FactoryOptimization.md

 </div>

-# :rocket: Factory Call Optimization
+# :rocket: Cache Stampede prevention

+A [Cache Stampede](https://en.wikipedia.org/wiki/Cache_stampede) is a typical failure you may encounter while using caching in a high load scenario: FusionCache takes great care in hwo to execute factories concurrently for the same key, to avoid cache stampede altogether.

-A factory is just a function that you specify when using the main `GetOrSet[Async]` method: basically it's the way you specify **how to get a value** when it is not in the cache or is expired.
+Inside FusionCache a factory is just a function that you specify when using the main `GetOrSet[Async]` method: basically it's the way you specify **how to get a value** when it is not in the cache or is expired.

 Here's an example: